QuantEcon/lecture-source-py/source/rst/hs_recursive_models.rst

    W')

-The optimum decision rule for :math:`u_t` is independent of the parameters :math:`C`, and so of the noise statistics
+The optimum decision rule for :math:`u_t` is independent of the parameters :math:`C`, and so of the noise statistics.